Colleen317/hello-world/README.md

 # hello-world
 This is my first try at GitHub.
 My name is Colleen.
 I just turned 37.
-I've been taking classes for and now how to learn more about computers.
+I've been taking classes forever and now how to learn more about computers.